httpobjects-org/httpobjects/nouny.md

 So, given that httpobjects strives to be the best representation of the http spec, the 'nouny' approach seems best.

-A secondary consideration is java6 compatibility; given that one of the design goals is to support java6, a highly 'verby' api would pose some problems.
-These are not insurmountable, but they would complicate the API, and, in the end, the reasoning above (that the spec itself is 'nouny') makes this a non-issue.
+A secondary consideration was java6 compatibility; given that one of the design goals was to support java6, a highly 'verby' api would pose some problems.
+They were not insurmountable, but they would have complicated the API, and, in the end, the reasoning above (that the spec itself is 'nouny') made this a non-issue.